 No, Nan was not hallucinating.
 The spider had a whym signature like everyone else.
 It came up to Izusa’s waist and was at least twice its height in width.
-Its armor broke off into round segments that left spaces for its joints, the larger plates covering its ventral and dorsal sides followed suit, giving off a smooth though inorganic impression.
+Its armor had a smooth, though inorganic aesthetic, breaking off into round segments reminiscent of chainmail at the joints.
 Nan dared not call the design elegant, not while her heart tested the structural integrity of her ribs.

 The only thing keeping Nan from vaulting over the ledge and curling up in the nearest corner was the lack of a similar reaction from the others.
 And her useless legs.